samhagin/Capstone/README.md

 # Capstone
-This is a default database capstone project that demostrate various uses of SQL.
+This is a default database capstone project that demostrates various uses of SQL.
 The app is a stock screener built with Flask that connects to a MySQL backend.
-This app can be accessed by going to http://stockscreener.online or http://165.227.201.84
+This app can be accessed by going to http://stockscreener.online or http://165.227.201.84.
+If you wish to set this up locally or own your own server.
+Follow the instructions below:

 # Requirements
 Python 3.8 and MySQL 8 ( this app may however work with earlier version of MySQL without issues )